• ESG Homepage

 Moderate – High

-• Provide safety training on working at heights
+• Provide training on safety in working at heights

-• Establish control measures (e.g., guardrails, safety harnesses)
+• Establish control measures for working at heights: guardrails, safety harnesses

 Service Stations